Timothy Lyons, born 1852, died 1923

 Emberson & Sons traded from 1891 until 1925 out of 6 Wilton Road Belgravia-RootsChat: thus Timothy at least 39 above.

-He was probably the first child born to Stephen and Catherine (nee Buckley) Lyons.
-His parents had married in Ireland ,31/07/1851, in St. Marys & St. Annes ,Shandon, Cork City- but originated from County Cork- and moved to England ~ late 1851/2.
+Timothy Lyons was almost certainly the first child born to Stephen and Catherine (nee Buckley) Lyons.
+His parents had married in Ireland ,31/07/1851, in St. Marys & St. Annes ,Shandon, Cork City, and they had moved to England ~ late 1851/2.

 timothylyons-1852